We’re changing to serve you better, Saskatoon.

 Our goal is to reflect the needs, expectations and interests of the unique and diverse communities we serve.
 You'll be able to engage and connect with us in new ways.
 Even though our approach to decisions about collections, programs and services will be different, our commitment to fundamentals like children's programming, the physical collection and Local History will remain.

 As with any major organizational change, the benefits associated with our new structure and service model may not be immediately apparent.
-We are beginning this change in January 2018, and we anticipate it will take approximately two years to complete.
 We are asking for your patience and understanding as we work through this process

 We're looking forward to writing a new chapter for SPL, together.